-- Failure to use the TP software will result in the tournament not being awarded Australian Ranking points. - Completed TP files must be published onto the http://tournaments.tennis.com.au website within 12 hours of the tournament's completion. - Finalised TP files must be sent to Tennis Australia via e-mail (rankings@tennis.com.au) before 5:00pm two (2) days after the tournament's completion. - Failure to do this will result in a \$500 fine, which must be paid before consideration is given to host a sanctioned tournament in subsequent years.
+- Failure to use the TP software will result in the tournament not being awarded Australian Ranking points. - Completed TP files must be published onto the http://tournaments.tennis.com.au website within 12 hours of the tournament's completion. - Failure to do this will result in a \$500 fine, which must be paid before consideration is given to host a sanctioned tournament in subsequent years.
 Further information on the functions of the TP software is available by contacting the tournament coordinator in your relevant Member Association office.